6 Phases of the Web Design and Development Process

 A process that outsiders hardly ever associate with web design and development is content creation and organization.
 But make no mistake, creating, organizing, and collecting your website’s assets is a valuable part of the web design and development process.
 By content assets, we mean text, videos, photos, testimonials, graphics, charts, graphs—anything that you might want to present to the world on your website because it enhances the quality of the information and experience that you want your audience to have.
 Your web developer will most likely have a content specialist on staff to assist with this process, and provide other services like content strategy, copywriting, and asset management.

 Next comes the design stage; where your web designer combines information gotten from your sitemap, sketches, and a questionnaire to create multiple design concepts and directions for you to review and choose from.
 At this stage, expect a lot of back and forth as your developer seeks feedback on the direction the project is taking.
 It’s a really organic, hands-on process, one which is sure to be eye-opening.

 Once you approve the web site's design, things will start getting really technical.
 Your developer will start programming the website and implementing all the functionalities that you agreed on in the design stage (think blog, CMS, shopping cart, photo gallery, etc.) It is standard procedure to receive a “private link” to your developing website during this stage that will allow you to monitor progress as things come along.
 You can watch as your website comes together and things build-up towards the launch.

 6. Website Launch

 Your developer will no doubt carry out some final tests to ensure everything about your website is in working order before you launching the site.
 Only after everything gets the green light will they launch the website and hand over the keys.

-We take pride in this framework because it allows us put you the client at the center of things, making it easy to produce satisfactory outcomes.
+We take pride in this framework because it allows us to put you the client at the center of things, making it easy to produce satisfactory outcomes.
 Maybe you have been thinking of doing some work on your website?
 This is exactly the process through which we are going to help you.
 Reach out today and tell us about your website.